On diapers, sweets and the Internet: the strangest taxes in the US

 West Virginia: Sparklers

 Celebrating the fourth of July in West Virginia may seem a little odd, as fireworks are completely banned in the state.
 Sparklers are however permitted - although they come with an additional tax.
-Sellers of sparklers and other novelties that emit sparks or noise must pay an additional duty on top of the 6% sales tax.
+Sellers of sparklers and other novelties that emit sparks or noise are required to pay an additional duty on top of the 6% sales tax.

 Until July 1 of this year, Internet lovers tried not to visit Wisconsin, as this was the only state taxing Internet access.
 How much each house paid was dependent on what type of connection they had, with dial-up access being cheaper than broadband access, but now residents can travel without worrying about their tax bill.